WhisperRT -- Turning Whisper into a Causal Streaming Model: Efficiency

 \paragraph{Self-Attention KV-Cache} In contrast to cross-attention cache, caching self-attention activations in the decoder is less straightforward.
 This is due to the dynamic nature of the decoder's input embeddings: each buffer update introduces new acoustic information, which alters the decoder’s context and thus the token embeddings.

 This distributional drift arises because the decoder continuously receives new audio data.
 Each decoder layer depends on a causal self-attention block, a cross-attention block, and a feed-forward network.
 While the self-attention is strictly causal (only attending to past tokens), the cross-attention is not: decoded tokens may attend to future acoustic frames.
-Importantly, many Whisper cross-attention heads are neither monotonic nor aligned with the token sequence.

-To illustrate this effect, consider the $t$-th token's cross-attention output at two consecutive time steps.
-Let $\bar\U_{<i}$ be the representation of the tokens $<i$, and let $\tilde{\Z}_{k\tau}$ and $\tilde{\Z}_{(k+1)\tau}$ denote the encoder outputs after $k$ and $k+1$ chunks, respectively.
-The $t$-th row of the cross-attention output is given by: